Coffee - the best of Saigon's cafes - review by Rusty Compass

 Some of Saigon's most acclaimed baristas are on the team at Bosgaurus.
 And Hung the owner is viewed by many as one of the city's most knowledgeable coffee devotees.
 He roasts on site with two enormous roasters, and has all the toys for satisfying exacting coffee needs.

 His space is a mellow retreat on the Saigon River around 10 minutes from downtown by cab in the Saigon Pearl Apartment complex.
+In recent years Bosgaurus has also opened in District 1.

-Address: By the river - Saigon Pearl Apartments, Nguyen Huu Canh St, Binh Thanh District, Ho Chi Minh City
+By the river - Saigon Pearl Apartments, Nguyen Huu Canh St, Binh Thanh District, Ho Chi Minh City

 Bosgaurus Cafe, Saigon